Over on MusicBizAdvice.com, we've posted two new articles containing dos and don'ts of Marketing and Promotion:

 The articfle was originally meant to be a blog post for this space (hence the blog-style writing of it), but during the editing process I realized it contained the three questions that are crucial for artists to ask themselves if they want to maintain their mental stability while pursuing a career in the music business.
 So, I reworked it as a post for MusicBizAdvice.com's Body and Soul section.

 In this business, or any high-stakes business, people will constantly ask you to do things you do not want to do.
 Some will ask you to do things that are illegal, unhealthy, against your set of personal ethics, or what many people may consider to be morally reprehensible.
+Some will even push your boundaries just to see how far they can take you out of them.

 That doesn't mean everyone does any of these things, but at some point, you will be asked.